AndrewSRea/My_Learning_Port/JavaScript/Server-Side_Website_Programming/Django_Web_Framework/Alt_Instructions_Deployment/README.md

 The critical settings that you must check are:

 * `DEBUG`: This should be set as `False` in production (`DEBUG = False`).
 This stops the sensitive/confidential debug trace and variable information from being displayed.
-(Don't do this yet, though, We'll get to it later.)
+(Don't do this yet, though.
+We'll get to it later.)
 * `SECRET_KEY`: This is a large random value used for CSRF protection, etc. It is important that the key used in production is not in source control or accessible outside the production server.
 The Django documents suggest that this might best be loaded from an environment variable or read from a server-only file.

 We are going to create an environment variable file, or `.env` file, to store our `SECRET_KEY` so that it cannot be accessed by any possible exterior attacks to our application.